tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 “Right,” he said.
 “Right.
 Hank.
 Yeah, we ought to talk about that.”

 I focused on him.
 I bobbed my head back and forth, trying to keep my eyes from rolling back.
-Jonathan stepped on the gas.
+John stepped on the gas.
 The little streaks of silver in his hair were solid metal, with little copper endings.
 They really were cables.

 “Y-you… you got-“